aethernet/balena-preload-test/readme.md

 2. Doesn't find layer - moby check what to do when doesnt find the layer - during injection - in memory db or object - when happens create the database of layers

-Extraction overlay2/imagedb/metadata/lastUpdated - line- break
+- Extraction image/overlay2/imagedb/metadata/lastUpdated - line-break
- date has more milliseconds ISO Is there IS with more milliseconds? overlay2/imagedb/content is exactly the same
+- date has more milliseconds ISO Is there IS with more milliseconds?
+- image/overlay2/imagedb/content is exactly the same

 layerdb/sha256